 , and travel cubes

 .
-I admit, it helped.
+I admit, a little retail therapy boosted my mood.
 This Hawaii trip was getting better with each click of the Amazon “purchase” button.

-As the days went by, I decided to book some activities so we wouldn’t be scrambling when I got there, which is a necessary step in preparing to travel to Hawaii.
-The first one came with a recommendation from some friends: a boat ride around the Na Pali coastline on the island of Kauai with Blue Ocean Adventure Tours
+As the days went by, I decided to book some activities so we wouldn’t be scrambling when we arrived, which just makes sense when you're travel to Hawaii.
+The first one was a recommendation from some friends: a boat ride around the Na Pali coastline on the island of Kauai with Blue Ocean Adventure Tours

 .
 Sounded fun to me!
 Another “must do” was the Road to Hana

 , which is a winding road around the east part of Maui.
 I was told by two friends to book a hotel room in Hana so that I wasn’t killing myself to experience the whole drive in one day.
 I booked a room at Hana Kai Maui